Physical Channels

 This is a helper function that returns the modulated complex symbols for all user data in

-object.
-The following code shows 2 different ways to do this:# Getting the indexes of user data in "grid" and then using them to get "dataSymbols1": dataReIndexes = myPdsch.getReIndexes(grid, "PDSCH") dataSymbols1 = grid[ dataReIndexes ] # Using the "getDataSymbols" function: dataSymbols2 = myPdsch.getDataSymbols(grid) assert np.all(dataSymbols1==dataSymbols2) # The results are the same
+gridfor thisPDSCHobject.
+The following code shows two different ways to do this:# Getting the indices of user data in "grid" and then using them to get "dataSymbols1": dataReIndexes = myPdsch.getReIndexes(grid, "PDSCH") dataSymbols1 = grid[ dataReIndexes ] # Using the "getDataSymbols" function: dataSymbols2 = myPdsch.getDataSymbols(grid) assert np.all(dataSymbols1==dataSymbols2) # The results are the same

 - getPrecodingMatrix(channelMatrix)

 This function calculates the precoding matrix that can be applied to a resource grid.
-This function supports Precoding RB groups (PRGs) which means different precoding matrixes could be applied to different groups of subcarriers in the resource grid.
+This function supports Precoding RB groups (PRGs) which means different precoding matrices could be applied to different groups of subcarriers in the resource grid.
 See 3GPP TS 38.214, Section 5.1.2.3 for more details.
 The

-determines what type of precoding matrix is returned by this function:- Wideband:
+prgSizeproperty ofPDSCHdetermines what type of precoding matrix is returned by this function:- Wideband:

 If

-.
+prgSizeis set to zero, a singleNt x Nl, matrix is returned whereNtis the number of transmitter antenna andNlis the number of layers in thisPDSCH.
 In this case the same precoding is applied to all subcarriers of the resource grid.- Using PRGs:

 If